Welcome to Western Downs Libraries

 Our virtual bookclub offers the perfect platform for you to indulge in your love for reading, no matter how busy your schedule may be.

-The discussion board for January’s theme is open and ready for people to start chatting!
+The discussion board for February’s theme is open and ready for people to start chatting!

 Author Spotlight